kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from More features: assembly cost, replay api calls and custom params fields
 DEBUG:    to More Features: Assembly Cost, Replay Api Calls and Custom Params Fields

-DEBUG: No need to changetransloadit/_posts/2012-04-13-converting-to-twitter-bootstrap.md
+DEBUG: No need to change transloadit/_posts/2012-04-13-converting-to-twitter-bootstrap.md

-DEBUG: No need to changetransloadit/_posts/2012-04-18-introducing-rate-limiting.md
+DEBUG: No need to change transloadit/_posts/2012-04-18-introducing-rate-limiting.md

 INFO: Rewriting transloadit/_posts/2012-04-25-removing-support-for-realtime-encoding.md
 DEBUG:  from Removing support for realtime encoding